 MATHS 763 : Advanced Partial Differential Equations

-The course aims to give the fundamental theory of PDEs and some important techniques for the solution of PDEs.
+This course aims to give an introduction to partial differential equations and some important theories and techniques for the solution of partial differential equations.
 The focus is mainly on linear PDEs; nonlinear PDEs are the subject of another postgraduate mathematics course, Maths 762.
-A good background in Stage 3 differential equations and multivariable calculus is assumed.
-The course is typically taken as part of a postgraduate degree, especially by students majoring in mathematics, applied mathematics, statistics and physics.

 Capabilities Developed in this Course